apache/samza/docs/README.md

 ## Release-new-version Website Checklist

-Assume we want to release x.x.x , need to work on two branches: x.x.x and master.
+Assume we want to release x.x.x and the next release is y.y.y in master, need to work on two branches: x.x.x and master.

 Following can be done when updating the gradle.properties file